netzkolchose/django-computedfields/README.md

 **NOTE:** The old depends syntax is deprecated and should be replaced with the new syntax.
 It also should contain a `self` entry with local fields to get reliable updates from local field changes.
 This is especially true for advanced usage with `save(update_fields=[...])` or bulk actions.
-The old syntax be be removed with a future version.
+The old syntax will be removed with a future version.

 #### Documentation ####